ITIL: Key Concepts and Summary

 We hope all the core concepts of ITIL have been overviewed here.
 All the key areas have been summarized and covered in this article.
 But is there something that If you think we have left out?
 Please share it with us in the comments section below.

-Meanwhile, here’s a sample video that takes you through our training for ITIL 2011 Foundation.
+Meanwhile, here’s a sample video that takes you through ITIL Basics.
 Hope you find it useful.